resoluteCoder/RHOAIENG-Heimdall/perf-testing/3.x/oauth/comparison-oct-vs-nov.md

 ## Executive Summary

-Switching from the cloud-bulldozer/nginx backend to hashicorp/http-echo resulted in **significant performance improvements** with more stable and predictable behavior.
+Switching from the echo backend to hashicorp/http-echo resulted in **significant performance improvements** with more stable and predictable behavior.

 ### Key Improvements